Rex Kern: College career

 Kern was elected to the Ohio State Varsity O Hall of Fame in 1978, was selected to the Ohio State Football All-Century Team in 2000, and the College Football Hall of Fame in 2007.
+In 1991, Kern was named a member of the Rose Bowl Hall of Fame.

+Kern co-wrote a book, with Lee Caryer, about his early life in Ohio and Ohio State experience, The Road to the Horseshoe and Beyond: How a Small-Town Athlete Benefited from Ohio State to Build a Life.

 Professional career

-Kern was selected in the tenth round of the 1971 NFL Draft by the defending NFL champion Baltimore Colts and played in all fourteen games in his rookie season, supplanting Jim Duncan as starting cornerback.
-He only made five starts in 1972 due to a recurrence of his back injury, and recovered to play a full season in 1973, with two interceptions.
+Kern was selected in the tenth round of the 1971 NFL draft (260th overall) by the defending NFL champion Baltimore Colts.
+Kern played in all fourteen games in his rookie season, supplanting Jim Duncan as starting cornerback, and starting four games.
+He only made five starts in 1972 due to a recurrence of his back injury, and recovered to play a full season in 1973, starting eight games with two interceptions.